abogdanova/SwarmGE/README.md

 ####Codon Size

 Each codon in a genome is an integer value.
 When generating a codon to represent a production choice, a random integer value is chosen that represents that correct production choice.
-The maximum value a codon can take is set by dafault at 10000.
+The maximum value a codon can take is set by default at 10000.
 This value can be changed with the flag:

     --codon_size [INT]